 What is force majeure?

 Force majeure translates to “superior force.”
 The clause excuses a party’s contractual performance obligations when circumstances beyond control make work impractical, inadvisable, impossible, or illegal.
 Contract language varies, but clauses typically either use broad language such as “unforeseeable events arising through no fault and beyond reasonable control” or provide a more specific list of qualifying events.
-Commonly included incidents are epidemics and pandemics, war and terrorist attacks, strikes, fire, and natural disasters.
+Commonly included incidents are war and terrorist attacks, strikes, fire, and natural disasters.

 Force majeure events often are synonymous with or include the legal term “acts of God” because they are seen as outside human control.
 However, governmental action preventing or prohibiting work also may apply.